About the Department of Art History

 SUNY Geneseo's Department of Art History is housed in Brodie Hall.
 The hall was designed by architect Edgar Tafel, a noted designer of the second wave of American modernist architects who followed the innovative designs of Frank Lloyd Wright.
 Brodie Hall houses the Departments of Art History, Theater and Dance, and Music into an integrated Arts area that combines creative expression with scholarship.

 The Department of Art History provides students with the opportunity to explore the history of art as undergraduate scholars interested in careers in the Arts.
 The Department offers linked programs in Art History (Major/Minor), Museum Studies (Minor) and an Education Concentration (School of Education), while encouraging students to develop their knowledge of Business practices (School of Business), through connected coursework.
-Additionally, the Department offers hybrid courses in the history and technique of Drawing and Watercolor, combining scholarly interest in history with studio practice.

 Student involvement includes participation in the Art History Association and in the Annual Art History Symposium, where students present their work.
 The Award of the Pam Eder Memorial Prize in Art History is given to the best Symposium paper.